richmahn/en_tn/2ch/10/intro.md

 This begins a section on King Rehoboam.
 (2 Chronicles 10-12)

-Some translations prefer to set apart extended quotations through the use of indentation.
-The ULB indents the lines of 10:14-15.

 #### Special concepts in this chapter ####

 ##### Rehoboam's taxes #####